ehaskovic1/SmartLightingSystem/README.md

 The generated certificate and private key are used by the central and regional servers to establish secure TLS connections in accordance with the project requirement for quantum-secure communication (TLS + PQC).

+**Quantum-Safe OpenSSL Requirement**

+To run this project with post-quantum TLS support, **installation of a quantum-safe OpenSSL build is required**.
+The project relies on OpenSSL compiled with support for post-quantum cryptographic algorithms (e.g., ML-DSA).
+Please ensure that a quantum-safe version of OpenSSL (e.g., OpenSSL + OQS provider) is properly installed and configured before running the system.

 ## Running the System

 The Smart Lighting System follows a hierarchical distributed architecture.